satooshi/octopress-plugins/README.md

 # Spaceless block tag

 This plugin strips all white spaces between html tags.
+And pre tags contents will be kept as it is.

 ## prerequisite